Skip to main content

 The punishment shouldn’t be too ridiculous

 Telling a teenager they lost their phone for a month won’t get you a hug and a “thank you.”
 It sounds fine in the heat of the moment, but it will only make your teen feel defeated.
-Pick a weekend, or the rest of the week, and make that the time when your child loses their privileges.
+Pick a weekend or the rest of the week, and make that the time when your child loses their privileges.

 And they only lose the agreed-upon privilege.
 If you ground your child from electronics, specifically their phone and laptop, but say the television in the family room is okay, then that’s how it stays.
-If all electronics includes the TV, say it from the start, don’t lash out with a “the TV counts” later that day.
+If all electronics include the TV, say it from the start, don’t lash out with a “the TV counts” later that day.

-Times where they will not get punished
+Times when they will not get punished

 A strategy for getting them to scale back fabricating the truth in the future is to have judgment-free zones.
-If your child was drinking at a party and calls you for a ride home — you go get them.
+If your child was drinking at a party and calls you for a ride home, you go get them.
 We understand the initial reaction is to punish for being dishonest about partying and underage drinking, but you need to think bigger picture here.
 There shouldn’t be a punishment for being safe and not trying to drive home.

 What parents shouldn’t do